-The device lets you store the settings saved in the memory (RAM) in a configuration profile other than the "selected" configuration profile.
-In this way the device adds a configuration profile in the non-volatile memory (NVM) or overwrites an existing one.
+The device lets you store the settings saved in the memory (\mathbb{RAM}) in a configuration profile other than the "selected" configuration profile.
+In this way you create a new configuration profile in the non-volatile memory (\mathbb{NVM}) or overwrite an existing one.